Icons at Home

 To find out more, click here.

 Working with wood to make a panel remains something I love about making traditional orthodox icons.
-Maybe it’s the smell of the cut wood, which… Read more
+Maybe it’s the smell of the cut wood, which always takes me back to my Grandfather’s woodshop where we built things together when I was a child.
+Or, maybe it’s the fact that there’s always something more to learn…

 The materials used in making these icons primarily come from within a stones-throw of the studio.
 All of their colours and wood are harvested around the village of Conestoga.
 This use of local colours and other materials not only celebrates the community, but shapes the very vision of the saints.